-“I’ll be helping him with sparring but also getting myself ready for whatever is next.
+“I’ll be helping him with sparring and getting myself ready for whatever is next.
 I don’t know what’s next, to be honest, but my manager is bust with something.

 “But this is the thing.
 I want to have fair treatment.
-There’s a reason why these promoters reach out to me with two weeks’ notice, three weeks’ notice.
+There’s a reason why these promoters reach out to me with two weeks’ notice and three weeks’ notice.